shad-arf/chat_bot/README.md

-# chat_bot
+# Chatbot for Student Assistance

 This project is a chatbot designed to assist students, particularly at Soran University.
-The chatbot aims to provide a convenient and accessible platform for students to get information and support.
+The chatbot provides a convenient and accessible platform for students to obtain information and support.

-## Main Function Points
+## Main Features

-1 - User-Friendly Interface
+1. **User-Friendly Interface**

-Intuitive design for easy navigation and interaction.
+   - An intuitive design that facilitates easy navigation and interaction.

-2- Question and Answer Functionality
+2. **Question and Answer Functionality**

-Students can ask questions and receive relevant, accurate responses.
+   - Students can ask questions and receive relevant and accurate responses.

-3- Chat History
+3. **Chat History**

-Maintains a record of past conversations for users to review.
+   - Maintains a record of past conversations for users to review at any time.

-4- User Authentication
+4. **User Authentication**

-Allows students to sign up, log in, and manage their accounts (including password changes).
+   - Allows students to sign up, log in, and manage their accounts, including password changes.

-5- Feedback and Bug Reporting
+5. **Feedback and Bug Reporting**

-Users can submit feedback about the chatbot and report any issues encountered.
+   - Users can submit feedback about the chatbot and report any issues encountered.

 ## Technology Stack

-PHP
+- **PHP**

-HTML
+- **HTML**

-Hack
+- **Hack**

-JavaScript
+- **JavaScript**

-CSS
+- **CSS**

 ## License

 The project does not specify a license, so the default copyright applies.